DarkLorianPrime/Logger/README.md

 /17:54:39/ [ERROR] Function [print_lower] Loading error: division by zero in line 18 #Error, she give you a function, line, where have error
 ==========
 ```
+If args for decorator is empty - It will not return [info]